Piecewise Strong Convexity of Neural Networks: Conclusion

 \section{Conclusion}

 We have established a number of facts about the critical points of the regularized loss function for a neural network with ReLU activation functions.
-In particular, there are, in a certain sense, no differentiable local maxima, and, on an important set in weight space, the loss function is piecewise strongly convex, with every critical point an isolated local minimum.
-We applied this result to prove that non-zero local minima of a regularized loss function for linear networks obtaining training error below a certain threshold do not exist, and demonstrated empirically that the loss function for standard neural networks is piecewise strongly convex along most SGD trajectories.
+In particular, there are, in a certain sense, no differentiable local maxima, and, on an important set in weight space, the loss function is piecewise strongly convex, with every differentiable critical point an isolated local minimum.
+We then applied this result to prove that non-zero local minima of a regularized loss function for linear networks obtaining training error below a certain threshold do not exist.
+Finally, we established the relevance of our theory to a toy problem through experiments, and demonstrated empirically that the loss function for standard neural networks is piecewise strongly convex along most SGD trajectories.
 Future directions of research include investigating if the re-parametrization offered by Residual Networks \cite{HZRS2015} can improve our analysis, as was observed in \cite{hardt2016identity}, as well as determining where $\ellam$ satisfies \eqref{eq:normform}, which would allow for stronger theorems on the convergence of SGD.